sherpa/sherpa/docs/evaluation/convolution.rst

 .. _convolution-1d-fold:

-The model can be evaluated bith before and after convolution, by passing it the data grid.
+The model can be evaluated both before and after convolution, by passing it the data grid.
 Unlike normal model evaluation the `PSFModel` class requires that its :py:meth:`~sherpa.instrument.PSFModel.fold` model be called before